 Current Host Organizations

-Wharton’s Nonprofit Board Leadership Program has built relationships with 80+ diverse non-profit organizations in the Philadelphia area over the years.
-These organizations are hosting board fellows for the 2023-2024 academic year:
+Wharton’s Nonprofit Board Fellowship has built relationships with 80+ diverse non-profit organizations in the Philadelphia area over the years.
+These organizations are hosting board fellows for the 2024-2025 academic year: